mdxtoc/qtpi/docs/qtpi_description.md

   | *pat* `:` *type*
   | `(` *pat* `)`

   * For constants see Expression *E* below.
-Also, it seems, gates are allowed.
+Also, it seems, gates are allowed as constants.
   * Typed patterns *pat*`:`*type* often need bracketing.
   * `let`, `E?..` and function parameters use a restricted form of pattern: only *x*, `_`, `()` and tuples thereof -- i.e. patterns which can't fail to match.